qrzn23/min/wip/confessions/content.md

 I have dwelt on the character of my life at this time in order to emphasize that the event to be recorded in the next section was an absolute bolt from the blue.

-Footnotes:

-[1] People said: the revenge of a Ceylon Big Bug, whom MacDonald had ordered off the field at some jamboree when he had turned up in mufti.

-[« back to toc]

-unicursal hexagram

-PART THREE
+# PART THREE
-THE ADVENT OF THE AEON OF HORUS unicursal hexagram
+#### THE ADVENT OF THE AEON OF HORUS

-The Advent of the Aeon of Horus
-Chapter 49.
+### Chapter 49.

 This chapter is the climax of this book.
 Its contents are so extraordinary, they demand such breadth and depth of preliminary explanation, that I am in despair.
 It is so serious to me that my responsibility overwhelms me.
 My entire previous life was but a preparation for this event, and my entire subsequent life has been not merely determined by it, but wrapped up in it.

 I have made several attempts to write the history of these few weeks, notably, that section of The Temple of Solomon the King which appears in The Equinox, vol. I, no. VII.
-I cannot with literary propriety incorporate these documents in the body of this book, but they are presented in an appendix, together with the text of The Book of the Law.
+I cannot with literary propriety incorporate these documents in the body of this book, but they are presented in an appendix, together with the text of *The Book of the Law.*

 Most of the past nine years of my life have been preoccupied, each year more fully than the last, with the problem of proving to humanity in general the propositions involved.
 To make the elements of my thesis as clear and distinct as possible, I shall endeavour to insulate them in sections.